acl-org/acl-2020/_pages/participants.md

 ### Obtain the certificate of attendance

 For certificates of attendance, paid-in-full invoices (to use as receipts), and related documents required by your home institutions, please contact [Pat Kirby](mailto:acl.PatKirby@gmail.com).
 For other more general information, please contact [Priscilla Rasmusse](mailto:acl.rasmussen@gmail.com).

+### Trouble logging in to the virtual website
+If you have registered for ACL2020 and are following our directions in logging into the [virtual site](https://virtual.acl2020.org)  but still having trouble, reach out to our [help desk group](mailto:acl2020-virtual-helpdesk@googlegroups.com)

 <!--### What is the recommended way of using this site and navigating the conference?